Nourin04/Extion-Infotech-Task4/README.md

-# Movie Recommendation System
+# Recommendation System: Personalized Content Suggestions

-Welcome to the Movie Recommendation System project! 🎥

-## Overview
+## Objective

-This project was developed during my internship as a Machine Learning Intern at Bharat Intern.
-The goal was to create a system that provides personalized movie recommendations based on user input.
+The goal of this project is to build a recommendation system that suggests personalized products or content to users based on their preferences.
+The project follows these key steps:

-## Project Description

-The Movie Recommendation System leverages machine learning techniques to suggest movies that are similar to the one provided by the user.
-The system works by analyzing a movies dataset and utilizing various libraries such as *Numpy, **Pandas, **Difflib, **TfidfVectorizer, and **Cosine Similarity*.
+1. Choose a dataset containing user preferences and item details.
+2. Implement a recommendation algorithm (e.g., collaborative filtering).
+3. Create a user interface for users to receive personalized recommendations.
+4. Evaluate the system's recommendation accuracy.

 ### Key Features:
 - *User Input*: Enter your favorite movie, and the system will find the closest match.